Muscle Shoals, AL

 If you are asked to come back for a second appointment, a temporary seal will be placed on your tooth that will last until the next visit.

-Following the root canal procedure, you will need some sort of dental restoration, typically either a filling or crown.
+Following the root canal procedure, you will need some sort of dental restoration, typically either a filling or dental crown.
 The dentist will speak to you about which option to choose.

 After the Root Canal